“It will all be better in the end, and if it is not better, it must not be the end yet.”

 I remember thinking she was the unfortunate one.

-I remember interiorly balking at this stranger’s insistence that one of my future children was going to die.
+I remember interiorly balking at this stranger’s insistence, as she sat in the dark, that one of my future children was going to die.
 She said not only that, I would be divorced twice.
 But I also remember she was indeed very “nice” and said do not worry, you will be very happy in the end.

 So for some reason, every once in awhile, I remember this little clairvoyant, her calling me out, her “service” to me, and her ever so confident prediction.
 This is one of those odd scenes that has kept resurfacing in my life with increasing, mysterious persistence.